 What position do you sleep in every night?

-While it might be the most comfortable for you, it could be doing your neck and back a disservice.
+While your natural sleeping position may be more comfortable for you, it could be doing harm to your neck and back.

-Since we spend one-third of our lives sleeping if we’re sleeping in a position that hurts our muscles, that can have disastrous effects on our bodies and health over time.
+Since we spend about one-third of our lives asleep, poor sleeping position can have a seriously negative effect on our bodies and health over time.

-Here’s how to choose the right sleeping position.
+Here’s how to choose the right sleeping position for you.

 - Avoid sleeping on your stomach.
-This is a position that’s really tough on your spine because it causes you to sleep with your back curved and your neck curved.
-This awkward angle can also put pressure on your neck, so it’s a no-no whether you’re experiencing back or neck pain.
+This is a position that’s really tough on your spine because it causes you to sleep with your back and neck curved.
+This awkward angle is a no-no if you’re experiencing back or neck pain.

 - If you have pain, sleep on your back or side.
-If you like to sleep on your back, you should use a rounded pillow that will offer support as well as a flat pillow that can be used to provide comfort for your head, as Harvard Health Publishing reports.
-If you prefer to sleep on your side, you’ll need a thicker pillow so that your head and neck are supported and positioned in the middle of your shoulders.
+If you naturally sleep on your back, you should use a rounded pillow under your back to offer support and a flat pillow to provide comfort for your head.
+If you prefer to sleep on your side, you need a thicker pillow so your head and neck are supported and positioned in the middle of your shoulders.
 You would also benefit from placing a thin pillow between your knees so that your spine remains properly aligned.

 Choosing The Right Pillow For Your Specific Sleep Position

-If you can’t change your sleeping position because anything else just feels uncomfortable, the important thing is to choose the right pillow so that you’ll be more supported in your neck and back.
+If you can’t change your sleeping position because anything else just feels uncomfortable, the most important thing you can do is choose a pillow that provides support for your neck and back.

-If you sleep on your stomach, it’s important to choose a pillow that is soft.
+If you must sleep on your stomach, it’s important to choose a pillow that is soft.

-Or, you might find that not sleeping with a pillow is actually the most comfortable to prevent curvature of the spine.
+For some people sleeping without a pillow is actually more comfortable to prevent unnatural curvature of the spine.

-While that might sound uncomfortable, it works because it helps to extend your back and you will be sleeping in a more natural position without putting the extra pressure on your neck that can have a domino-like effect of pain into your back and other parts of the body.
+While that might sound uncomfortable, it works because it helps to extend your back allows you to sleep in a more natural position without putting extra pressure on your neck.
+That extra pressure can have a domino-like effect of pain radiating into your back and other parts of the body.

-It’s a good idea to place a pillow underneath your stomach to help your spine remain aligned and prevent back pain as well as stiffness from sleeping in an awkward position.
+It’s a good idea to place a pillow underneath your stomach to help your spine remain aligned and prevent back pain as well as stiffness.

-If you sleep on your side, you need to invest in a firmer pillow that’s thick enough to support your neck instead of leaving a gap underneath it.
+If you sleep on your side, invest in a firmer pillow that’s thick enough to support your neck without leaving a gap underneath it.

-If your neck isn’t supported, it can lead you to sleep in an uncomfortable angle that strains the muscles and ligaments in the neck.
+If your neck isn’t supported you end up sleeping at an uncomfortable angle that strains the muscles and ligaments in the neck.

-A good tip is to buy a pillow that’s as thick as the distance between your outside shoulder and ear, as The Sleep Doctor advises.
+A good tip is to buy a pillow that’s as thick as the distance between your outside shoulder and your ear.

-If you sleep on your back, you should avoid having a pillow that’s too thick and puffy as this will make your neck lie at an angle, causing pain.
+If you sleep on your back, you should avoid having a pillow that’s too thick and puffy as this will cause your neck to lie at an awkward angle, causing pain.

 Choose a flatter pillow that will better align your neck and head.

-Also make sure that the pillow is firm enough to support your neck, such as by choosing a memory foam pillow that will shape itself around your neck.
+Also make sure that your pillow is firm enough to support your neck by choosing a memory foam pillow that will shape itself around your neck.

 Your Mattress And Pillow Need To Work Together

-If you get the right pillow for your sleep style and a mattress that feels good, you might encounter the problem of them not working together to make your sleep comfortable.
+You can choose the right pillow for your sleep style and a mattress that feels good but can still encounter the problem of them not working together to make your sleep comfortable.
 What gives?

-The problem here is that your pillow and mattress might not be compatible.
+The problem may be that your pillow and mattress might not be compatible.

-That might sound strange, but it basically means that if you’ve bought a firm mattress, sleeping with a firm pillow might be too much hardness.
+That might sound strange, but it basically means that if you’ve bought a firm mattress, sleeping with a firm pillow might create too much hardness.

-You need to use a softer pillow that will balance it out and provide a bit of comfort to the support being offered by the mattress.
+If you prefer a firm mattress you need to use a softer pillow that will balance it out and provide a bit of comfort beneath the support.

 If you choose a pillow that’s too soft and you’re sleeping on a soft mattress, this can make you feel like you’re sinking into the pillow and mattress.

-There’s just not enough support and you might wake up with aches all over your body.
+There’s just not enough support and you might frequently wake up with aches all over your body.

-So, striking a good balance between comfort and support is important.
+So, striking the right balance between comfort and support is important.

 What To Do If You’re Still Experiencing Pain

-Sometimes, despite your best efforts, you’re still waking up with back or neck pain.
+Sometimes, despite your best efforts and planning, you will still wake up with back or neck pain.

-This can point to a deeper injury or condition that’s causing the pain.
+This can point to a deeper injury or condition causing the pain.

-A good idea is to consult with your doctor about the pain you’re experiencing or visit a physical therapist who’ll be able to help you learn stretches and exercises that can reduce and perhaps even completely eliminate your pain.
+It’s a good idea to consult your doctor if you’re experiencing significant pain or to visit a physical therapist who can teach you stretches to reduce or eliminate your pain.

-It’s interesting to note that stiffness can arise in the neck from poor posture or misuse that ends up weakening the muscles over time, as Cleveland Clinic reports.
+It’s interesting to note that stiffness in the neck can come from poor posture that leads to weakness over time.

-Although you might think you’ve wasted money buying a new mattress and pillow, the truth is that they will prevent the pain from reoccurring.
+Although you might think you’ve wasted money buying a new mattress and pillow, the truth is they are an investment in yourself that can prevent pain from reoccurring.

 How To Stop Tossing And Turning During Sleep